• A cluster of tiny white flowers at the end of a stalk with a blurred background.

 Description

-• Poison hemlock is a biennial herbaceous plant.
-It is a low-growing rosette in its first year and matures the second year by developing a tall flowering stalk that grows up to 8 feet.
+• It forms a low-growing rosette in its first year and matures the second year by developing a tall flowering stalk that grows up to 8 feet tall

 Water hemlock (Cicuta maculata) is a similar native species that is also very toxic.
-The flowers are very similar but the leaves of water hemlock are not as fern-like as poison hemlock’s leaves and the stems of water hemlock are not spotted with purple.
+The flowers are very similar, but the leaves of water hemlock are not as fern-like as poison hemlock’s leaves and the stems of water hemlock are not spotted with purple.

 Habitat